virbicoin/go-virbicoin/README.md

 This command will:
- * Start `gvbc` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the VirBiCoin network, which is very CPU intensive.
+ * Start `gvbc` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the VirBICoin network, which is very CPU intensive.
- * Start up `gvbc`'s built-in interactive [JavaScript console](https://github.com/emerauda/go-virbicoin/wiki/JavaScript-Console),
+ * Start up `gvbc`'s built-in interactive [JavaScript console](https://geth.ethereum.org/docs/interface/javascript-console),
-   (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/enerauda/go-virbicoin/wiki/JavaScript-API) as well as `gvbc`'s own [management APIs](https://github.com/emerauda/go-virbicoin/wiki/Management-APIs).
+   (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://web3js.readthedocs.io/en/) as well as `gvbc`'s own [management APIs](https://geth.ethereum.org/docs/rpc/server).
    This tool is optional and if you leave it out you can always attach to an already running `gvbc` instance with `gvbc attach`.

 ### A Full node on the Görli test network

-Transitioning towards developers, if you'd like to play around with creating VirBiCoin contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+Transitioning towards developers, if you'd like to play around with creating VirBICoin contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
 In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to